Share this Page

 The expansion of Abbot Point would also mean constructing new terminals over the Caley Valley wetlands, home to several threatened migratory bird species and just metres from the foraging habitat of the Loggerhead and Olive Ridley turtle, both of which are listed as threatened.
 The increase in capacity at Abbot Point would also help turn the Great Barrier Reef into a coal shipping superhighway, with the expansion of Abbot Point enough to add well over a thousand more ships to traverse the Reef each year, increasing the risk of accidents such as the Shen Neng, which ran aground in the Reef in 2010 and destroyed a 300,000 square metre area of coral.

 The question now is who would fund the expansion of Abbot Point?
-A host of major international banks have already ruled themselves out, and CommBank has ended its advisory relationship with Adani, but may still contribute to financing the proposed expansion.
-NAB have ruled themselves out of funding Adani’s Carmichael project, making it very unlikely that they will support the company’s Abbot Point plans.
+A host of major international banks have already ruled themselves out.
+NAB has committed to not fund Adani’s Carmichael project, while Westpac’s 2017 climate policy update also makes it very unlikely that they will support the Abbot Point plans.

 CommBank has previously held an advisory role with Adani, and is exposed to the Abbot Point project, raising concerns that the bank is a potential source of fund for the expansion plans.
 Use the form below to contact CommBank and ask them to categorically rule out support for any part of Adani’s Galilee coal plans.